 My inbox is always open if you'd like to reach out.
 I never want anyone else to feel as dark and lonely as I did.

 I'm (Rosie) an ex-industrial paramedic.
 Previously I used to work FIFO onshore oil and gas rigs in remote South Australia, Northern Territory and Queensland.
-Recently, I made the huge decision to return to full time study at The University of Adelaide to begin a Bachelor of Veterinary Technology at Roseworthy Campus.
-I'll have a whole new set of patients now and I am so excited to start this new chapter in my life!
-I'm currently in Second Year (of three years).
+Recently, I made the huge decision to return to full time study at The Uni of Adelaide to begin a Bachelor of Veterinary Technology at Roseworthy Campus.
+I have a whole new set of patients now!

-Spencer is my son (Paul's step son).
-He is 10 years old and loves animals, reading, pokemon, and riding his bike.
+Spencer is my son.
+He is almost 12 years old and loves animals, reading, Pokemon, playing pool, and riding his bike.
 He lives with us some of the time, and the rest of the time, he lives with his dad.
 Spence is really valuable to our breeding program.
 He is the one that helps with handling and socialising the babies.
-He is there from day-one and making sure that they're comfortable around little humans.
-You'll often find Spence with his pet Stimson Python "Anna" around his shoulders, and a cat in his arms.
-The babies grow up around a reptile as well!
-Whilst Spencer is usually a typical rough & tumble boy, he has the biggest heart.
+He is there from day-one and making sure that they're comfortable around little-ish humans.

 We have a dog, Ziggy.
-He's a German Shepherd x Australian blue cattle dog.
+He's a supermutt.
 He's been brought up around our cats (and snake) since he was 9 weeks old.
-Ziggy is also a bit extra-special, as he is training to become my PTSD service dog (aka assistance dog).
+Ziggy is also a bit extra-special, as he is training to become my PTSD Assistance Dog.
 Ziggy had a sister called Asher, she was his littermate.
 Unfortunately we lost her in late 2020.
 She's now running free up on the rainbow bridge.

-We live in Maslin Beach, South Australia.
+We live in South Australia.
 Our home looks out onto a reserve with kangaroos and wild rabbits, and is only 1km from the best beach in SA.